lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * Refactored to use MartinThomson github template.
 * Made this document standalone by folding in the minimum necessary content from composite-keys and dropping the cross-reference to composite-sigs.
+* Re-worked wire format and ASN.1 to remove vestiges of Generics.
+  * Changed all `SEQUENCE OF SIZE (2..MAX)` to `SEQUENCE OF SIZE (2)`.
   * Changed the definition of `CompositeKEMPublicKey` from `SEQUENCE OF SubjectPublicKeyInfo` to `SEQUENCE OF BIT STRING` since with complete removal of Generic Composites, there is no longer any need to carry the component AlgorithmIdentifiers.
+  * Add a paragraph describing how to reconstitute component SPKIs.
+* Added an Implementation Consideration about FIPS validation where only one component algorithm is FIPS-approved

 TODO:
-  `[ ]` Re-work wire format and ASN.1 to remove vestiges of Generics.
   `[ ]` Make RSA keys fixed-length.
-  `[ ]` Add a section describing how to reconstitute component SPKIs; including providing a mapping table of component AldIDs and params.
   `[ ]` Re-work section 4.1 (id-Kyber768-RSA-KMAC256) to Reference 5990bis and its updated structures.
   `[ ]` Remove RSA-KEM KDF params and make them implied by the OID; ie provide a profile of 5990bis.
-  `[ ]` We need PEM samples … 118 hackathon?
-OQS friends?
-David @ BC?
   `[ ]` Square this up with draft-ounsworth-cfrg-kem-combiners `[ ]` Make a proper IANA Considerations section
   `l ]` Pass over Security Considerations